ksunaly/bigquery_dbt_looker/README.md

    - In each dbt model, write the SQL code to extract data using the `source` function.
 Note that you should **not** directly reference the table names in dbt model; instead, reference the source defined in the `source.yml` file.

-  **YAML Files**:
+  ***YAML Files***:
    - Create a corresponding `.yml` file for each of the tables:
      - `bronze_orders.yml`
      - `bronze_agents.yml`
      - `bronze_fulfillments.yml`
 .
-  **Source Definition**:
+  -***Source Definition***:
    - Create a `source.yml` file.
 This file contains the source definitions for all raw tables, pointing to where the raw data is located in your data warehouse.
 Centralizing your source configuration helps with data lineage and documentation.
    - It is good idea to add also freshness funciton here.Adding a freshness test to your data pipeline makes sure that the data is current and accurate, which is important for making good decisions.
 It helps catch stale data and problems early,
    - building trust in the  information.
    -  Freshness tests also act as checks that alert teams when data isn’t updated as expected, helping to meet any rules about how timely data should be.
-Overall, they improve the quality and reliability of your data
+Overall, they improve the quality and reliability of your data.
  ```yaml
      sources:
   - name: ecommerce